digitaldelinquent/dotfiles/README.md

 1. Install all cli-based packages by running `brew bundle install` to re-install all the packages listed in the brewfile

-2. Next run `stow --adopt dots` to symlink all config files to your home directory.
+2. Next run `stow -R --adopt dots` to symlink all config files to your home directory.

 2. After that run `:PlugInstall` while inside the a neovim process to download all vim plug packages.